rlisagor/freshen/README.rst

 on coming up with new syntax for something that already exists?

 **Why use Nose?** - Because it works and lots of people use it and it already does many useful things.
-Life is short, so why spend it reimplementing coverage, profiling, test discovery, and command like processing again?
+Life is short, so why spend it re-implementing coverage, profiling, test discovery, and command like processing again?

 **Can I contribute?** - Yes, please!
 While the tool is currently a copy of Cucumber's syntax,